Your 2017 Guide To Canadian Online Blackjack

 Yes indeed, when you log in to any online casino you'll be asked to select whether you want to play for free or for real money.
 There are a couple of reasons why it's a good idea to play for free before graduating to real cash games on the web.

 First, you can use practice credits to get an idea of how quickly you'll deplete or supplement your bankroll if you play for real money at the same speed.
 Second, there are lots of different blackjack variants available in online casinos.
-Playing for free is a good way to get a feel for them without spending any money or checking the rules are the same as what you're used to.
+Playing free online blackjack is a great way to get a feel for the game without spending any money, or checking the rules are the same as what you're used to.